Pros, Cons, & Who benefits more from them

 An RV size For Every Traveler

 There are many misconceptions about the relationship between size and quality when it comes to RVs.
-Let’s start off by saying that bigger isn’t always better in the RV world, especially for people planning to go full-time with their motorhome.
+Let’s start off by saying that bigger isn’t always better in the RV world, despite what some motorhome manufacturers would love you to think, especially for people planning to go full-time with their motorhome.
 Yes, that sounds contrary to everything you’ve been told about RVs, but let us explain why it’s true.

 Owning and operating an RV is less about what you think you need than what you adjust to needing while on the road.
 For example, right now you may think that you absolutely must have the Class A with the biggest floor plan available so that you can have a nice dry bath.
 However, if you are only traveling with your partner, planning on short trips only, or not really going off the beaten path, you might find that the whole maintenance, dumping station visits, and lost storage space is not worth it.